 Imagine being greeted every morning with bright, cheery faces with huge grins; boundless energy; color and creativity radiating from the walls and a space designed to appeal to all the senses.
 Welcome to the world of an Early Childhood Education teacher.
 The teaching that Early Childhood Educators provide is some of the most important learning that young children will ever engage in, as it lays the foundation for the rest of their academic careers.

 Early Childhood Education teachers help children develop a love of learning that will last a lifetime.
 But for ECE teachers themselves, the training they need to be certified to teach young children doesn’t require a lifetime of classes or enormous tuition costs.
 If you’re thinking of becoming an Early Childhood Education teacher, achieving your goal might be easier than you think.

-How long should I expect a typical Early Childhood Education program to take to complete?
+How long should a typical Early Childhood Education program take to complete?

 At many schools, students who have successfully completed high school or received their GED may earn their Associate Degree in two short years.
 Through carefully designed hands-on training, these schools can thoroughly equip early childhood education students with the tools they need to successfully run, educate, encourage, and inspire young children in a variety of settings (in accordance with state and federal regulations, of course!).

 The school you choose to attend will determine the structure of your courses and when they are offered.
 For students enrolled at Athena Career Academy, for example, an Associate degree in Early Childhood Education specifically requires 92 Quarter Credit Hours for completion.
 There are convenient day or evening courses available to accommodate busy work and/or family schedules, too.
 You’ll graduate feeling confident that the teaching standards you’ve learned were demonstrated firsthand by your teachers and are in line with NAEYC (National Association of the Education of Young Children) and the state of Ohio’s Early Learning and Developmental teaching standards.